-Shahidul Alam, Tanzim Wahab and Munem Wasif will curate the Biennale für aktuelle Fotografie 2024.
+Shahidul Alam, Tanzim Wahab and Munem Wasif will curate the Biennale für aktuelle Fotografie 2024 (duration: 9 March to 19 May 2024).

 Tanzim Wahab (b.
 1986) is a curator, researcher and lecturer.
 He is the director of Chobi Mela International Festival of Photography.
 He has headed several curatorial research projects and exhibitions including Breaking Ground – featuring works of the modernist forerunners of Bengal, (Dis) Place – an exhibition about displacement; looking at the possibility of a post-historical space and function as a symbolic “act of discharge” (with Hadrien Diez) and currently co-editing Primary Documents – The Museum of Modern Arts’ (MoMA) publication series on international art.
 He has also been a fellow of several programs, including Art for Social Change, United States, and Art Think South Asia (ATSA), India, among others.